ComputerNetworks-UFRGS/Programmable_Low_End_Networks/roadmap.md

 ### Ongoing tasks
 - [ ] Figure out how to integrate LoRa Communication and P4Pi OS
     - probably using a dummy interface to receive and send packet from and to LoRa
-- [ ] Rebuild sniffer script with scappy
+- [ ] Rebuild sniffer script with scapy
 - [ ] Rebuild sendp function to send packets to dummy interface

 ## Project Decisions